 The Project site lies within the Burdekin Catchment.
-This catchment includes the Burdekin River and its tributaries north from Greenvale and south to Alpha, and coastal catchments between Giru and Bowen (Tropical Savannas CRC, 2008).
-The Burdekin Catchment is divided into sub-catchments, with the Project site falling in to the Belyando-Suttor Sub-catchment, which extends from south of Alpha north to the Belyando Crossing.
-The Belyando-Suttor Sub-catchment (shown in Figure 2) is the largest within the Burdekin River Basin, covering 73,335 square kilometres (Australian Natural Resources Atlas, 2007).
+This catchment includes the Burdekin River and its tributaries north from Greenvale and south to Alpha, together with coastal catchments between Giru and Bowen (Tropical Savannas CRC, 2008).
+The Burdekin Catchment is divided into subcatchments, with the Project site falling in to the Belyando-Suttor Sub-catchment.
+This sub-catchment which extends from the south of Alpha, north to the Belyando Crossing.
+The Belyando-Suttor Subcatchment (shown in Figure 2) is the largest within the Burdekin River Basin, covering 73,335 square kilometres (Australian Natural Resources Atlas, 2007).

-Figure 2 Belyando-Suttor Sub-Catchment1
+Figure 2Belyando-Suttor Sub-Catchment1

-The regional waterways are shown in Figure 3 below.
+The distribution of the regional waterways is shown in Figure 3 below.
 The Native Companion Creek (which, at its closest point is seven km east of the Project site) flows in a northerly direction to join the Belyando River and then into the lower reaches of the Suttor River (Australian Natural Resources Atlas, 2007).
 Significant tributaries to the Belyando River include Alpha Creek, Mistake Creek, and Native Companion Creek.